 If you track your spending pattern, you can easily see where you can cut unnecessary spending at the end of the week or month.

-You can opt to do this manually, using a spreadsheet, or through a finance manager app.
+You can opt to do this manually, using a spreadsheet or through a finance manager app.
 If you are using a spreadsheet, you should have one column listing different expense categories such as utilities, groceries, and transportation.

 Then, input the spend amounts in a different column.
 Spreadsheets can easily calculate sum, and monitor how much disposable income you have left for the month.